osburn-sharp/jeckyl/README.md

 {Jeckyl::Config.intersection}).
 And to remove all of the parameters from one config hash in another, use conf.complement(hash) ({Jeckyl::Config#complement}).

-For example, the Jelly logger defines a set of logging parameters in Jelly::Config.
+For example, the Jellog logger defines a set of logging parameters in Jellog::Config.
 These may be inherited by another service that adds its own parameters (such as Jerbil):

     options = Jerbil::Config.new(my_conf)

-    log_opts = Jelly::Config.intersection(options)
+    log_opts = Jellog::Config.intersection(options)

     jerb_opts = options.complement(log_opts)